Loading…

 How Australian art teachers and small art studios use AI for lesson planning, parent communication, exhibitions and admin without losing creative voice.

+AI for art teachers is not about replacing the creative voice.
+It is about handing that surrounding admin to a competent assistant so the teaching stays at the centre.
 This piece covers where AI helps a typical Australian art teacher or small art studio, with a clear-eyed view of where to keep human hands firmly in charge.

 The blank page on a Sunday night is universal across teaching disciplines.
 Art is harder than most because every term needs fresh projects.